Cloud ERP inventory for wholesalers, manufacturers and importers

 Cin7 provides an good level of support and different levels of service, both to partners and to customers directly.
 The level of access and support from Cin7 is very good (phone calls, emails and tickets).

 Unleashed offers telephone access, email support, a "university" of good documentation, and pretty good partner support (real people making real phone calls, including the founder who is quite keen to get feedback on the product).

-Dear was in the past quite hands off, but is now making much more effort to contact partners to seek input about feature developments.
-Dear's ticket-support is extremely fast and helpful.
+Dear was in the past quite hands-off, but is now making more effort to contact partners to seek input about feature developments.
+Dear's ticket-support is fast (usually within two hours, at least for first-level support).
+Dear's documentation is the best of the packages.
 We usually get answers in less than two hours; for sure Dear does not guarantee this so we shouldn't set expectations, but the experience is good.
-First level support appears to extend well beyond Australian office hours, and it is very good.
+First level support appears to extend well beyond Australian office hours.
 From time to time I find bugs, some quite obscure: did you know the official name of Brunei is actually 'Brunei Darussalam'?
 Dear fixed that very quickly, in fact I've never waited more than a few days for a bug fix (and I have only encountered minor bugs).
-The documentation is the best of all of the packages, and it is easy to search.
+The documentation is the best of all of the packages, being comprehensive, accurate and up to date, and it is easy to search.
 All resources are open to all users, partner or not, and the support and feature request forums are active.

 Trade Gecko has spent a lot of effort on its knowledge-base and integrated help.
 It's now very good.

 In summary: the support models are different but lack of support is not an actual problem for any of them, in my experience.
 In all the implementations we've done, we would not once flag support as a negative experience.
 The self-help experience is weakest with Cin7, but it has the best real-person help, and has a certification process for partners (so does Xero).